Why study agriculture?

 Check out UFV’s online calendar.
 Read the Agriculture section and program description carefully and if you wish to contact us call Shelley at 1-888- 504-7441 Ext: 2813, or email email@example.com

-Next, you can download an application form and submit it, along with the $45 application fee, to any UFV Admissions and Records office.
+Next, you can fill out an on-line application form and submit it to the UFV Office of the Registrar.
 If you’re currently in Grade 12, you can apply now.
+Please note there is a $45 application fee.

 When should I apply?